ARE THE REAL NUMBERS

 The term real number was coined by René Descartes in 1637.
 It was to distinguish it from an imaginary or complex number.
 Now, we can define a rational number, and they exist.
 An irrational number can be defined (not rational), and they will exist ().
 It is perfectly clear, then, when by a real number we mean any rational number or any irrational number that exists.
 The word number has its customary meaning.
 And they will not form a continuum.

 Yet it is now claimed that the real numbers are a continuum; that they are like the points on a line, and corresponding to every point there is a real number.
-To claim that, the word number had to be given a completely different meaning.
+To claim that, the word number had to be given a completely different meaning -- having nothing to do with measuring.
 What distinguishes that meaning is that, in addition to the customary rational and irrationals, there are now "numbers" with no names.
 In fact, the reals will be teeming with nameless "numbers."
 Otherwise, they could not fill out a continuum.

 Such "numbers" clearly were not intended to be useful.
 Something without name or symbol cannot obey laws of computation.
 And they cannot be solutions to an equation.
-They are called "numbers" only to be able to say that to every point on the x-axis there corresponds a "number."
-They are the ones that truly deserve to be called imaginary.
+They are the "numbers" that truly deserve to be called imaginary.

 There is a method, an algorithm, that allows us to construct as many decimal digits as we please for the irrational number π: